Please visit the United with Ukraine page for the most current information on Ukraine.

 Bilateral Economic Relations

-Belarusian authorities are reluctant to undertake systemic economic reforms necessary to create a market-based economy, with seventy percent of the economy still under government control.
-Belarus’ opaque legal and regulatory systems and rule of law deficiencies create a challenging business environment.
+Belarusian authorities have been reluctant to undertake systemic economic reforms necessary to create a market-based economy.
+The state sector accounts for half of all employment, and 60-70 percent of GDP.
+Belarus’ opaque legal and regulatory systems, and rule of law deficiencies create a challenging business environment.
+Since August 2020, the Belarusian authorities have increased pressure on private business.

 Belarus’s Membership in International Organizations

 Belarus is a member of international organizations, including the United Nations, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Eurasian Economic Union, International Monetary Fund, and World Bank.
 Belarus also is an observer to the World Trade Organization.

 Principal embassy officials are listed in the Department’s Key Officers List.